ShreySuri/Sunflowers/README.md

 # Sunflowers
-This program displays randomly generated sunflowers
+This program displays randomly generated sunflowers.

+Each flower is different, every time you run the program.